john-kurkowski/john-kurkowski.github.io/about/index.md

 someone like me, you might get design-by-committee, as opposed to design by a domain expert.

-I say I'm a UI Engineer but I have a hand it in all.
-So I'm a jack of all trades.
-I'll leave it to you whether I'm a master of none.
+I say I'm a UI Engineer but I have a hand in it all.
+A jack of all trades.

 ### Usability Focus